Help | About | Suggestions | Alms | Chat [0] | Users [0] | Log In | Join

 Glazed eyes Flat and hollow Deflated by the quarrels of time.
 Speechless windows From a place long forgotten.
 Shells that once held everything under beauty and power.
 Up rise the furry, and strikith down upon you, The weight of many troubles and the worry of a thousand souls.
 Now thy will hold everything on a string with only one supporting finger.
 Feel the burden ,FEEL, the craving ever so strong.
 Feel the desire to break free of the ringing in your ears.

-Down the ladder: Secret Love
+Down the ladder: Leaving in the Morning

 You must be logged in to leave comments.
 Vote: